Image description: A Chinese-American woman with short dark hair standing in front of device sculptures. Photo by Gabriel Noguez.

 Statement

 You can say turn off the lights.
 You can say wake me up at 7am.
 You can say talk to me.
-I am captivated by the ways we are taught to interact with algorithms, and how this shapes the way we interact with each other.
-Central to my work is a critique of the simultaneous technological and social systems we’re building around ourselves.
+I’m consider the ways we are taught to interact with algorithms, and how this shapes the way we interact with each other.
+Central to my work is a critique of the technical and social systems we’re building around ourselves.
 What are the rules, what happens when we introduce glitches?

 I create performances inviting viewers to engage.
 To remote control my dates.
 To be followed.
 To welcome me in as their human smart home.
 To attend a party hosted by artificial intelligence.
-In these interactions, there is a reciprocal risk taking and vulnerability, as performer and audience are both challenged to relinquish control, both implicated.
-We must formulate our own opinions about the systems that govern our lives.
-We begin to notice their effects play out on our identity, relationships, and society.
-Situated in everyday life, my projects have real life consequences.
-We’re reminded of an urgent need to find a sense of agency.
+In these interactions, there’s a reciprocal risk taking, as performers and audience are each challenged to relinquish control, each vulnerable.
+We start to make up our own minds about the systems running our lives.
+We begin to notice their effects play out on our selves, our relationships, and our society.
+Situated in everyday life, I’m interested in real life effects.
+I feel an urgent need to find a sense of agency.

-Each work feels like an attempt to hack my way out of myself and into closeness with others.
+Each work is like an attempt to hack some way out of ourselves and into closeness with others.
 I am embodying machines, trying to understand that distance between the algorithm and myself, the distance between others and me.
 There’s humor in the breakdown, and also moments of clarity.
-Who builds these artificial systems, what values do they embody?
-Who is prioritized and who is targeted as race, gender, disability, and class are programmatically encoded?
+Who builds these artificial systems, which values do they embody?
+Who’s prioritized and who’s targeted as race, gender, disability, and class are programmatically encoded?
 Where are the boundaries around our intimate spaces?
-In the midst of always on networked interfaces, what does it mean to be truly present?
+In the midst of always on networked interfaces, what does it mean to be really present?

 Writing